Throwback that never got posted last summer. Here it is!

 Our family recently visited Xote (pronounced SHOW-tay) Parque Aquatico to have some water fun!
 The four kids were wide eyed as this was their first visit to a water park.
 It is about a 20 minute drive from downtown.

 Xote was so much fun!
 The day we were there the 4-run bumpy-slide was closed for end of summer cleaning.
 The kids were bummed but since this was their first time at a water park they were happy to play with everything else.
 The park has the aforementioned water slide, 2 tube slides (one open-air and one enclosed), a vertical drop slide that is not for the faint of heart, 3 regular swimming pools, 2 kiddy play areas (think small version of Great Wolf Lodge with dumping bucket, small slides both straight and swirly, mushroom fountains and knee deep water.), a warming pool (think small swimming pool with extra warm water), and a regular playground (without water).
+If you have the budget or access to grants or donations specifically for playground enhancements, investing in playground paint can be a worthwhile option.

 There is a restaurant with tasty food that offers both American and Mexican options, a gift shop of sorts with ice cream and, a plethora of bathrooms, showers and changing rooms.